FiveXV

 Everything our brain does is to help us survive.
 Abraham Maslow's hierarchy of needs taught us this - survival is the brain's first priority.

 Because the brain is hardwired to detect threats, we constantly scan our environment without realizing it.
-And since we are always filtering information, we discard or tune out, anything that doesn't support our survival.
+Anything that doesn't support our survival gets filtered out.
+Discarded.
+Tuned out.

 This is why shouting louder and more often doesn't work.
 To stand out, we have to code our message differently.